 Only Dr Cotterill or a nominated member of the research team will have access to the recording and transcription.
-Official bodies such as Notified Bodies or Competent Authorities may also need to look at the text of your interview.
+Sometimes official bodies such as auditors may need to look at the text of your interview.
 If this happens, they will treat your data with the same level of confidentiality as the researchers.